Garrison Forest School

 Garrison Forest School (GFS) is a non-denominational private college preparatory boarding and day school located on a 110 acre campus in Owings Mills, Maryland.
-GFS offers kindergarten through 12th grade for girls as well as a co-educational program for pre-K and daycare.
+GFS offers kindergarten through 12th grade for girls as well as a co-educational early childhood program.
 The school is accredited by the Middle States Association of Colleges and Secondary Schools and the Association of Independent Maryland Schools.